Managing DS Records When Changing DNS

 For more information on adding and removing DS records, refer to this support article.

-If you’re using DNSimple as your domain registrar and have previously set up your DS record with us, you can remove it by following the steps in our Adding and Removing DS Records article.
+If you’re using DNSimple as your domain registrar, you can manage your DS records by following the steps in our Adding and Removing DS Records article.

 Have more questions?